 Business Loans.
-Carver Federal's small business (Commercial and Industrial, or "C&I") lending portfolio decreased \$5.6 million to \$96.4 million, comprising 22.6% of the Bank's gross loan portfolio in fiscal 2019.
-In a strategic attempt to diversify the Bank's loan portfolio, Carver Federal demonstrated a renewed emphasis on C&I lending, placing particular focus on organic loan growth through the financing of local entrepreneurs during fiscal years 2018 and 2019.
+Carver Federal's small business (Commercial and Industrial, or "C&I") lending portfolio decreased \$11.0 million to \$85.4 million, comprising 20.1% of the Bank's gross loan portfolio in fiscal 2020.
+In a strategic attempt to diversify the Bank's loan portfolio, Carver Federal demonstrated an emphasis on C&I lending, placing particular focus on organic loan growth through the financing of local entrepreneurs beginning in fiscal year 2018.
 Carver Federal provides revolving credit, working capital and term loan facilities to small businesses with annual sales of approximately \$1 million to \$25 million in educational, health care, personal services, and light industrial and wholesale segments.
 Business loans are typically personally guaranteed by the owners and may also be secured by additional collateral, including real estate, equipment and inventory.

 Consumer and Other Loans.
-At March 31, 2019, the Bank had \$4.0 million in consumer and other loans, or 0.9%, of the Bank's gross loan portfolio, primarily comprised of \$4.7 million of guaranteed graduate medical student loans purchased in fiscal 2017.
+At March 31, 2020, the Bank had \$3.2 million in consumer and other loans, or 0.8%, of the Bank's gross loan portfolio, primarily comprised of \$3.0 million of guaranteed graduate medical student loans purchased in fiscal 2017.

 Consumer loans are not typically secured by collateral and therefore involve more risk than first mortgage loans.
 Collection of a delinquent loan is dependent on the borrower's continuing financial stability and is more likely to be adversely affected by changes in employment, marital status, health and other personal financial factors.
 Further, the application of various federal and state laws, including federal and state bankruptcy and insolvency laws, may limit the amount that can be recovered.
 These loans may also give rise to claims and defenses by a borrower against Carver Federal, including claims and defenses that the borrower has against the seller of the underlying collateral.
 In underwriting unsecured consumer loans other than secured credit cards, Carver Federal considers the borrower's credit history, an analysis of the borrower's income, expenses and ability to repay the loan and the value of the collateral.
-The underwriting for secured credit cards only takes into consideration the value of the underlying collateral. "
+The underwriting for secured credit cards only takes into consideration the value of the underlying collateral.
+See "Asset Quality-Non-performing Assets."